How to switch to Aurora MySQL Version 3 more safely

 This is to collect as many sample queries as possible in the existing environment.

-Since the amount of data will be very large, we will decide on a certain amount of time, such as a few hours, and then make the changes.
+Since the amount of data will be very large, we will change it for a certain period of time, such as a few hours.

-2) Duplicate the v2 cluster using the clone function to create clusters A and B, then upgrade cluster B to v3.
+2) Use the clone function to duplicate the v2 cluster to create clusters A and B, then upgrade cluster B to v3.

-Create an environment for verification using pt-upgrade described later.
-Upgrade Cluster B in-place.
+Create a verification environment using pt-upgrade, which will be described later.
+Cluster B will be upgraded in-place.

-For an explanation of pt-upgrade, please refer to the article written by our intern.
+For an explanation of pt-upgrade, please refer to the article written by an intern.

-Roughly speaking, you can run the same query on two clusters and compare their effective speed.
+Roughly speaking, you can run the same query on two clusters and compare their effective speeds.

-The queries to be executed can also be generated from the slow logs.
+The queries to be executed can also be generated from the slow log.

-Using this tool, we generate queries from the query logs of the existing production environment obtained in (1) and submit them to clusters A and B simultaneously.
+Using this tool, we generate queries from the query log of the existing production environment obtained in (1) and submit them to clusters A and B simultaneously.

 So we'll check to see if there are any queries that have slowed down significantly.